Sustainability / Governance Corporate Compliance

 Fair Business Practices

-In the Ethical Standards of Daicel Group it states, which includes the statement “We practice fair business and competition.
-We do not participate in unfair or anti-competitive business practices, including collusion, cartels, and bid rigging,” we provide concrete rules that also include “Compliance with contract terms and customer requirements,” “Responsible Procurement,” and “Proper relationships with politics.”
-All Daicel Group employees are required to act in line with the word and spirit of this policy and live up to the code in their day-to-day operations.
-In FY2023/3, there were no reports of anticompetitive behavior, serious violations of laws or regulations governing corruption, bribery or other illegal activities, or fines or monetary penalties.
+In the Ethical Standards of Daicel Group, it states “We practice fair business and competition.
+We understand laws, regulations and rules of each country.
+We do not involve in unfair or anti-competitive business practices, including collusion, cartels, and bid rigging.”
+In April 2024, we created the Daicel Group Basic Policies on Anti-Corruption and Compliance with Competition Law[PDF:149KB].All Daicel Group employees are required to act in line with the word and spirit of this policy and live up to the code in their day-to-day operations.
+In FY2024/3, there were no reports of anti-competitive behavior, violations of laws or regulations governing corruption, bribery and conflicts of interest, or other illegal activities, or fines or monetary penalties.

 Compliance with Antitrust Laws